 You can also choose to use an image as the background for your lesson header.
 Note that whether you opt for a color or an image, the choice will be consistent across all lesson headers in the course.

-Finally, you can now make lesson headers taller or shorter by adjusting header height (cue applause!).
-This is a game-changer for us, and we already have a couple of best practices to share.
-When using the small header height, we recommend pairing it with floating navigation buttons to avoid confusion between the header and the Full-Width Navigation Button.
+Finally, you can also make lesson headers taller or shorter by adjusting header height.
+This feature was a game-changer for us, and we use it all the time.
+Here are a couple best practices we’ve picked up along the way: When using the small header height, we recommend pairing it with floating navigation buttons to avoid confusion between the header and the Full-Width Navigation Button.
 Create further clarity between the lesson header and navigation buttons by making sure that the buttons are a different color than the lesson header.

 Here you’ll find new recommended pairings of headings and body fonts.
 There are seven pairings—three options that have the same font for heading and body copy and four options that have Serif/Sans Serif pairings.

-The Blocks tab is largely unchanged—like before, you can turn on block entrance animations so non-text blocks will animate into view as the learner scrolls.
+Under the Blocks tab, you can turn on block entrance animations so non-text blocks will animate into view as the learner scrolls.